doltlabs/doltlabs-dbstore/README.md

 ### Storing More Complex Objects

-You can store more complex objects in **DoltVault** by defining multiple schema classes and using them together:
+You can store more complex objects in **DoltDbStore** by defining multiple schema classes and using them together:

 ```javascript
 class Post {